 Reverse repo rate

-What is the repo rate and reverse repo rate currently?
+What is repo rate and reverse repo rate

 Understanding what repo and reverse repo is, is the first step and keeping updated about them is the next.
 Whether you’re investing or you’re in the market for a loan, financial reforms from the RBI regarding these rates should be on your radar.
 The importance of repo and reverse repo rate is particularly apparent in a high rate regime when the cost of borrowing across the market is expensive.
 However, even in an unfavourable economic climate, you should still take the time to scout for an offering that truly complements your finances.

 The Bajaj Finserv Personal Loan is one such offering that you should consider.
 With it, you get access to a high-value sanction and flexible repayment plans on attractive, pocket-friendly terms.
 You can get up to Rs.
-25 lakh at a competitive interest rate and a tenor that ranges up to 60 months.
+40 lakh at a competitive personal loan interest rate and a tenure that ranges up to 96 months.
 With this offering, loan processing is a breeze due to its minimal requirement for documentation and the relaxed eligibility criteria.
 Further, you also enjoy provisions like online loan applications, instant approval, and same-day disbursal!
 For all these benefits and more, check your pre-approved offer today and borrow without any hassles.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.